Azkali/ESP_I0/README.md

 | TFT Drivers         |   Ok  |
 | SD Card             |   -   |
 | SPIFFS              |   -   |

->- "-": Undefined state {Not tested/Not implemented/Needs Rework}
->- "Ok": Functionnality has been tested and seems to work !
->- "?": Unknownstate {Missing infos}
->- "X": Does Not Compile

 ### Current I2S configuration